-Durability.
-This transaction property ensures that changes made to the DBMS by a transaction are permanent.
-Once a transaction has been committed, all changes made to the database are durable - i.e. they are written safely to disc and will not be corrupted or disappear.
+The durability property ensures that changes made to the DBMS by a transaction are permanent.
+Once a transaction is committed, all changes made to the database are durable, that is, they are written safely to disc and do not become corrupted and do not disappear.

-The durability feature described does not entirely apply to situations where Mnesia is configured as a "pure" primary memory database.
+The described durability feature does not entirely apply to situations where Mnesia is configured as a "pure" primary memory database.

-1.4.2 Locking
+1.5.2 Locking

 Different transaction managers employ different strategies to satisfy the isolation property.
-Mnesia uses the standard technique of two-phase locking.
-This means that locks are set on records before they are read or written.
-Mnesia uses five different kinds of locks.
+Mnesia uses the standard technique of two phase locking.
+That is, locks are set on records before they are read or written.
+Mnesia uses the following lock types:

 - Read locks.
 A read lock is set on one replica of a record before it can be read. - Write locks.
-Whenever a transaction writes to an record, write locks are first set on all replicas of that particular record. - Read table locks.
-If a transaction traverses an entire table in search for a record which satisfy some particular property, it is most inefficient to set read locks on the records, one by one.
-It is also very memory consuming, since the read locks themselves may take up considerable space if the table is very large.
-For this reason, Mnesia can set a read lock on an entire table. - Write table locks.
-If a transaction writes a large number of records to one table, it is possible to set a write lock on the entire table.

-• Sticky locks.
-These are write locks that stay in place at a node after the transaction which initiated the lock has terminated.
+Whenever a transaction writes to a record, write locks are first set on all replicas of that particular record. - Read table locks.
+If a transaction traverses an entire table in search for a record that satisfies some particular property, it is most inefficient to set read locks on the records one by one.
+It is also memory consuming, as the read locks themselves can take up considerable space if the table is large.
+Therefore, Mnesia can set a read lock on an entire table. - Write table locks.
+If a transaction writes many records to one table, a write lock can be set on the entire table. - Sticky locks.
+These are write locks that stay in place at a node after the transaction that initiated the lock has terminated.

-Mnesia employs a strategy whereby functions such as mnesia:read/1 acquire the necessary locks dynamically as the transactions execute.
-Mnesia automatically sets and releases the locks and the programmer does not have to code these operations.
+Mnesia employs a strategy whereby functions, such as mnesia:read/1 acquire the necessary locks dynamically as the transactions execute.
+Mnesia automatically sets and releases the locks and the programmer does not need to code these operations.

 Deadlocks can occur when concurrent processes set and release locks on the same records.
-Mnesia employs a "wait-die" strategy to resolve these situations.
+Mnesia employs a "waitdie" strategy to resolve these situations.
 If Mnesia suspects that a deadlock can occur when a transaction tries to set a lock, the transaction is forced to release all its locks and sleep for a while.
-The Fun in the transaction will be evaluated one more time.
+The Fun in the transaction is evaluated once more.

-For this reason, it is important that the code inside the Fun given to mnesia: transaction/1 is pure.
+It is therefore important that the code inside the Fun given to mnesia:transaction/1 is pure.
 Some strange results can occur if, for example, messages are sent by the transaction Fun.
 The following example illustrates this situation: